Emmanuel-Nti/video_games_sales_analysis/docs/index.md

 - Atari 2600 platform existed for the longest number of years (35 years)
 - Since 2010, the most profitable platforms are PS3, 3DS, DS, PC, PS4, Wii, X360, and XOne.
 In sum total, PS3 and X360 are leading in sales.
 - In 2016, all plaforms had experienced their peak sales and started shrinking, but PS4, XOne, and 3DS were leading in sales.
 - Since 2010, average sales on various platforms differed but not significantly different especially among the highest performing plaforms as average sales were all below $1 million.
-PS4 had the highest average sales of about $0.80 million, and GBA platform had about USD 0.05 million sales (the lowest).
+PS4 had the highest average sales of about $0.80 million, and GBA platform had about $0.05 million sales (the lowest).
 - There is positive correlation between review of plaforms and sale of games.
 - Generally, from 2010, Action genres have been the most profitable considering sum of total yearly sales.
 However,on average, the most profitable genre is Shooter.
 The least profitable game genre is Puzzle.
 - PS3 and X360 platforms dominate sales in Europe and North American markets.